 To Wesley and me, Vail Resorts is saying that it’s OK to hit a woman; to beat up a woman… Northstar originally told us the man who attacked me was banned along with me.
 Yesterday we found out that he received minor disciplinary action and is still snowboarding around Northstar.

 I’ve been told I’m banned from all Vail Resorts properties in the entire world.
 Northstar blamed me for “causing” an adult man’s violent behavior.
 They even said, “Well, you know how those snowboarder guys are.”

-My husband, my sons and many of my friends are snowboarder guys.
+My sons and many of my friends are snowboarder guys.
 They would NEVER endanger a child.
 They would NEVER assault a woman.